withinJoel/TechForDummies/Electron/Create an App using Electron.md

 1. Install Node.js
 2. create a folder called as "App" or name whatever you want
 3. open cmd
-4. now go to the folder of you project like "cd.." and so on to the project directory and then to you created folder in this case "App" cd your-project/App/
+4. now go to the folder of you project like `cd..` and so on to the project directory and then to you created folder in this case "App" cd your-project/App/
-5. enter this command "npm init -y"
+5. enter this command `npm init -y`
-6. then this command "npm install electron --save-dev"
+6. then this command `npm install electron --save-dev`
-7. then create a main.js inside the "App" folder
+7. then create a `main.js` inside the `App` folder
-8. And add these lines of code to that main.js file
+8. And add these lines of code to that `main.js` file
 ```
 const { app, BrowserWindow, screen, Menu } = require('electron');
 const path = require('path');